kneron/document_center/docs/toolchain/manual_5_nef.md

 compile_result = ktc.compile([km, km2])
 ```

-Note that for multiple models, all the models should share the same hardware platform and the model ID should be different.
+Note that for multiple models, all the models should share the same hardware platform and the model ID must be different.

-This function has more parameters for fine-tuning.
-Please check [Toolchain Python API](http://doc.kneron.com/docs/toolchain/python_api/) if needed.

-### 5.2.
+## 5.2.
 E2E Simulator Check (Hardware)

 After compilation, we need to check if the nef can work as expected.